hyperdefined/CobaltTester/web/faq.md

 ---
 permalink: /faq/
 title: "FAQ"
-description: "questions and answers for the instance list"
+description: "questions and answers for the instance list."
 ---
 ### General
 <details>